How to find a job using recruitment agencies

-Again, treat this as you would any interview, and make sure you're well prepared!
-There's a chance you might get a fair few gigs lined up within a short time, so take care not to get companies or roles confused, or this could reflect badly on both you and the recruiter.
+Again, treat this as you would any interview, and make sure you're well prepared.
+There's a chance you might get a few interviews lined up within a short time, so take care not to get companies or roles confused.
+Doing so could reflect badly on both you and the recruiter.

-With any luck, the next step will be you being offered the job!
-The agency will normally be the ones to contact you to let you know either way, and they'll also arrange all the details such as start date, etc. If any salary negotiations need to happen, they'll also act as the middle man there.
+With any luck, the next step will be a job offer!
+The agency will usually be the ones to contact you to let you know either way.
+They'll also arrange all the details like your start date.
+If any salary negotiations need to happen, they'll also act as the middle man there.

 If you're not successful, try not to let it knock you back too much.
-Ask the recruiter if they have any feedback for you (as there's a middle man involved here, it's easier to get some genuine answers in that area so this is extremely useful), and get straight back on the horse!
+Ask the recruiter if they have any feedback for you (as there's a middle man involved here, it's easier to get some genuine answers), and get straight back on the horse.

-- Don't be afraid to chase things up!
 If you submit your CV and get no response, drop them an email or ring them up to see if they need anything else from you.
-Sure, recruiters are busy people, but this is their job so don't let them keep you waiting!
+Sure, recruiters are busy people, but this is their job so don't let them keep you waiting.

-- Whether you're successful or not, always ask for feedback from interviews – you're entitled to know your strengths and weakness either way so you can learn from them
+And whether you're successful or not, always ask for feedback from interviews.
+You're entitled to know your strengths and weaknesses, so you can learn from them.